FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/post_install_transfercft.md

 ## Start the Transfer CFT Copilot server

-If you have implemented <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>, starting Copilot launches the registration process.
+If you have implemented , starting Copilot launches the registration process.
 For more information, see the topic <a href="../../../governance_services_intro/cg_register_overview" class="MCXref xref">Registration overview</a>.

 **Windows**